apache/carbondata/docs/mv-guide.md

 ### Loading data to multiple materialized views

- During load to related table, if anyone of the load to materialized view fails, then that corresponding materialized view will be DISABLED and load to other materialized views mapped to related table will continue.
+ During load to fact table, if anyone of the load to materialized view fails, then that corresponding materialized view will be DISABLED and load to other materialized views mapped to fact table will continue.

  User can fire REFRESH MATERIALIZED VIEW command to sync or else the subsequent table load will load the old failed loads along with current load and enable the disabled materialized view.

  **NOTE**:
-   * In case of InsertOverwrite/Update operation on related table, all segments of materialized view will be MARKED_FOR_DELETE and reload to Index table will happen by REFRESH MATERIALIZED VIEW, in case of materialized view which refresh on manual and once the InsertOverwrite/Update operation on related table is finished, in case of materialized view which refresh on commit.
+   * In case of InsertOverwrite/Update operation on fact table, all segments of materialized view will be MARKED_FOR_DELETE and reload to Index table will happen by REFRESH MATERIALIZED VIEW, in case of materialized view which refresh on manual and once the InsertOverwrite/Update operation on fact table is finished, in case of materialized view which refresh on commit.
-   * In case of full scan query, Data Size and Index Size of related table and materialized view will not the same, as related table and materialized view has different column names.
+   * In case of full scan query, Data Size and Index Size of fact table and materialized view will not the same, as fact table and materialized view has different column names.

 ## Querying data

- Queries are to be made on related table.
-While doing query planning, internally CarbonData will check materialized views which associated the related table, and do query plan transformation accordingly.
+ Queries are to be made on fact table.
+While doing query planning, internally CarbonData will check materialized views which associated the fact table, and do query plan transformation accordingly.

  User can verify whether a query can leverage materialized view or not by executing `EXPLAIN` command, which will show the transformed logical plan, and thus user can check whether materialized view